mv2731/PEM-TEA-public/README.md

 **Boxplots and Histograms**: this code allows the user to generate boxplots and histograms with all five datasets shown in Supplemental Fig. 1 using each of the .csv datasources.

-**Optimal Jop Distribution**: this code allows the user to generate boxplots of the optimal current density for ERCOT 2020 and CAISO 2020.
+**Optimal Jop Distribution**: this code allows the user to generate boxplots of the optimal current density for ERCOT 2020 and CAISO 2020 given a .csv with columns of hourly optimal Jop by average electricity price.